 For instance, if your CMO isn’t marketing the company at tradeshows as often as you’d like, maybe it’s because she doesn’t realize you’ve earmarked supplemental funds she can use without blowing her annual budget.
 Don’t assume leaders know something you haven’t communicated to them directly.

 Or, maybe your COO thinks he’s doing his job well because sales are through the roof, despite the high turnover rate in his salesforce.
 If he’s only focused on growing revenue, he could be missing the bigger picture.
-It’s important that you help him understand how his shortsightedness negatively impacts the entire organization.
+It’s important that you ask him targeting leadership questions to help him understand how his shortsightedness negatively impacts the entire organization.